4 Common Causes of Constipation Explained.

-Unlike IBS-constipation, little or no abdominal pain is present with functional constipation.
+Unlike IBS constipation, there is little or no abdominal pain with functional constipation.
 However, functional constipation is less common than IBS-C.

 In one study, IBS-C was responsible for 71% of the cases of chronic constipation; only 29% of the cases of chronic constipation were due to functional constipation (reference).

 - Doesn’t improve on mild laxatives or fiber supplements.